SergejJerma/ca-java-2023/java2/2_database/advanced_tasks.md

    Write a query to find films in the 'film' table with a rental rate higher than the average rental rate.

 8. **Inserting data:**\
    Insert a new record into the 'customer' table with appropriate values.
-This should include customer first name, last name, email, and store id at least.
+   This should include customer first name, last name, email, address id and store id at least.

 9. **Updating data:**\
-   Update the 'rental_rate' of films in the 'film' table to 2.99 if they are currently 0.99.
+   Update the 'rental_rate' of film 'ALICE FANTASIA' in the 'film' table to 2.99

 #### LVL 2